mdwekat/nodeswarm/README.md

 ## Limitations

-`ThreadIt` operates within the boundaries of JavaScript and the Node.js runtime environment, and it’s important for users to be aware of the following limitations:
+`ThreadIt` offers a streamlined approach to multithreading in Node.js but has its constraints:

-1. **Independent Execution Contexts:**
+1. **Independent Execution:** Threads run separately, and despite parallel execution, each context remains single-threaded.
-   Each thread runs in its own execution context, performing operations independently.
-This means that while `ThreadIt` enables parallel execution of code, operations within each separate execution context are single-threaded.
+2. **Data Sharing:** Data between threads is copied, not shared. `SharedArrayBuffer` support is planned for the future.

-2. **Data Sharing Between Threads:**
+3. **Optimized for CPU-bound Tasks:** For I/O-bound tasks, Node.js’s asynchronous I/O is typically more efficient.
-   Currently, data shared between threads is copied rather than shared, meaning any modification made to the data in the worker thread doesn’t reflect in the main thread or other worker threads.
-However, we are actively working to support `SharedArrayBuffer` for sharing memory between threads in future releases.
+4. **Overhead:** Multithreading introduces added complexity and might be excessive for simple applications.

-3. **Optimized for CPU-bound Tasks:**
+5. **Node.js Dependency:** Requires Node.js supporting `worker_threads` (experimental pre-11.7.0, stable from v12).
-   `ThreadIt` is most advantageous for CPU-bound tasks.
-For I/O-bound tasks, using Node.js’s asynchronous, non-blocking I/O in the event-driven model is usually more efficient.
+6. **Incompatibility with Classes:** The library may not handle classes as expected.

-4. **Complexity and Overhead:**
+7. **Experimental Status:** Potential for bugs or API changes.
+Use cautiously in production.

-   Introducing multithreading can bring additional complexity and overhead, and might be unnecessary for simple tasks or small-scale applications.
+Ensure `ThreadIt` aligns with your requirements before integrating it into projects.

-5. **Node.js Version Dependency:**
+## Security Consideration: Use of Eval

-   `ThreadIt` requires a version of Node.js that supports the `worker_threads` module.
-This module is experimental in versions below 11.7.0 and is stable from Node.js 12 onwards.
+`ThreadIt` utilizes `eval()` internally to dynamically execute functions in worker threads.
+While this offers flexibility and ease of use, it also necessitates caution:

-6. **Experimental Status:**
+- **Do not use `ThreadIt` to run untrusted or user-provided code.** Doing so can expose your application to significant security risks, including arbitrary code execution.
-   As `ThreadIt` is an experimental package, there might be unforeseen bugs or issues, and API stability is not guaranteed.
-Usage in production environments should be approached with caution.
+- **Use exclusively with your own, well-reviewed code.** Ensure that the code being run with `ThreadIt` is secure and has been thoroughly reviewed to avoid potential security vulnerabilities.

-Use `ThreadIt` wisely after considering the above limitations, and determining whether multithreading is the right solution for your specific needs.
+By adhering strictly to these guidelines, you can mitigate risks associated with the use of `eval()` and safely enjoy the benefits of `ThreadIt`.

 ## API